 - Make sure there is integration between marketing, sales and service activities; break down silos so that everyone is working towards the same goal.

 - Put someone in charge of analytics and reporting, as well as general project management; it helps to have a tough taskmaster that makes sure everything is getting done.

-Make sure you invest well in execution of the areas you’ve decided to spend money on; for example, inbound marketing, sales events, speaking engagements and data/analytics.
+The point: Make sure you invest well in execution of the areas you’ve decided to spend money on, for example – inbound marketing, sales events, speaking engagements and data/analytics.
 In order to see results, the devil will be in the details.